flet-dev/website/docs/guides/python/deploying-web-app/customizing-web-app.md

 sidebar_label: Customizing web app
 ---

-When you open Flet app in the browser its `index.html`, Flutter engine, favicon, images and other web app resources are served by Flet Server (aka "Flet deamon" or `fletd`).
-These resources are embedded into Fletd executable.
-However, there are situations when you need to modify the contents of certain files to customize app appearance or behavior, for example:
+When you open Flet app in the browser its `index.html`, Flutter engine, favicon, images and other web app resources are served by Flet Server (aka "Flet daemon" or `fletd`).
+These resources are bundled with `flet` Python package.
+However, there are situations when you need to modify the contents of certain files to customize appearance of your app or its behavior, for example:

-* Favicon
+* Favicon.
-* App loading animation
+* App loading animation.
-* `manifest.json` with PWA details
+* `manifest.json` with PWA details.
-* `index.html` which includes app description and touch icon
+* `index.html` which includes app description and touch icon.

 You can specify `assets_dir` in `flet.app()` call to set the location of assets that should be available to the application. `assets_dir` could be a relative to your `main.py` directory or an absolute path.
 For example, consider the following program structure: